 The difference between Semolina and Semola

 This is something that confuses a lot of people and is VERY important!
 Both are made from exactly the same wheat but are milled differently.
 Semola is what we call really fine semolina it is also the flour that goes into this egg dough along with '00'.
-It will most often labeled semola rimacinata.
+It will most often be labelled semola rimacinata.

 How to roll pasta dough